Find price information and standard charges for shoppable services, as required by federal law.

 - De-identified maximum negotiated charge: The highest charge that a hospital has negotiated with all third-party payers for an item or service.

 In addition to the estimation tool, Phoenix Children’s has also provided a machine-readable file that includes all codes and all payer contract rates for all services.
+There is a machine-readable file listed below for both Phoenix Children’s as well as for the employee health plan.
 This is in accordance with the Hospital Price Transparency Final Rule.

 Requirements under the rule